dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

   <source src="/assets/deselect-sites-on-protein.mp4">
 </video>

-If there is more than one condition in your data, an interactive legend will appear in the `Chart Options` You can **select a condition** to color the protein structure with by **clicking** on an condition in the legend.
+If there is more than one condition in your data, an interactive legend will appear in the `Chart Options` You can **select a condition** to color the protein structure with by **clicking** on a condition in the legend.

 <video controls="controls" name="Protein Condition Example">
   <source src="/assets/select-conditions-on-protein.mp4">